rticommunity/rticonnextdds-examples/examples/connext_dds/xml_application_env/c++11/README.md

 ### CMake Build Infrastructure

-The CMakeListst.txt script that builds this example uses a generic CMake function called connextdds_add_example that defines all the necessary constructs
+The CMakeListst.txt script that builds this example uses a generic CMake function called connextdds_add_application that defines all the necessary constructs
 to:

-1. Run RTI Code Generator to generate the serialization/deserialization code for the types defined in the IDL file associated with the example.
+1. Specify the target language.

-2. Build the corresponding Publisher and Subscriber applications.
+2. Build the application executable.

-3. Copy the USER_QOS_PROFILES.xml file into the directory where the publisher and subscriber executables are generated.
+3. Copy the application.xml file into the directory where the executable is generated.

-You will find the definition of connextdds_add_example, along with detailed documentation, in [resources/cmake/ConnextDdsAddExample.cmake](../../../../resources/cmake/ConnextDdsAddExample.cmake).
+You will find the definition of connextdds_add_application, along with detailed documentation, in [resources/cmake/ConnextDdsAddExample.cmake](../../../../resources/cmake/ConnextDdsAddExample.cmake).